-Sofia was never in my travel itinerary.
-I had planned for a week in Bucharest and when I had covered pretty much all the places around Bucharest, I was not sure what else to do.
+Sofia in Bulgaria was never on my travel itinerary.
+I had only planned for a week in Bucharest but when I had covered pretty much all the places in the city of Bucharest, I was not sure what else to do.
 And that’s when I stumbled upon Sofia in Bulgaria.
-I had also considered Budapest in Hungary.
-But after researching on the cheap modes of transport to both these places – I decided Sofia.
+Initially I had also considered Budapest in Hungary but after researching on the cheap modes of transport to both these places, I decided Sofia.

 Sofia is the capital city of Bulgaria.
 The city has a history of more than 2000 years, including all the occupation of Greek, Roman, Ottoman, and Soviet.
-The city has amazing monuments and landmarks reflecting history.
+There are old and amazing monuments and landmarks reflecting history.
 And there are churches dating back to the 11th century as well.
 So if you love history, then definitely make a visit to Sofia.

 Note: Passport and visa is checked at the border.
 So ensure to have a valid passport and visa to enter the country.

 There are many museums and landmarks that are in the city of Sofia.
 All of these are beautiful and a must visit.
-But since I had only 7 hours (only during day light) in the city, I decided to cover the below places:
+But since I had only 7 hours (only during day light) in the city, I decided to cover the below listed places.

 Note: Pictures cannot be taken inside the church.